solo-io/bumblebee/README.md

 #### Maps

-As the `ebpfctl` runner is primarily targeted at observability at this time, much of the user space functionality of the tool is centered around the maps.
+As the `ebpfctl` runner is primarily targeted at observability, much of the user space functionality of the tool is centered around the maps.
 The extension of the maps allows our user space runner to interpret and process the data from these maps in a generic way.
 The 2 main types of maps which are supported at this time are `RingBuffer` and `HashMap`.
 There is some overlap in the functionality of the two within our runner, but also some important differences.

 **Important Note:** Currently all structs used in maps which are meant to be processed by our user space runner cannot be nested.
 This may be added in the future for the logging/eventing, but not for metrics.